We are planning for a class that we hope will offer both an in-person and online option…

 Q: Is it a problem if I can’t attend all the classes?

 A: While you’ll get the most out of the class by attending all, it’s not mandatory.
 Most classes “stand alone” so missing a class doesn’t immediately mean you’ll be way behind.
+For the last several offerings, video recordings via Zoom have also been available to students unable to attend a class.

 Q: Is this class offered for Caltech credit?